HCPLab-SYSU/HSE/README.md

 ## 2. Download datasets
-The datasets can be downloaded here:
+You can get the datasets from:

 [Caltech UCSD Birds](http://www.vision.caltech.edu/visipedia/CUB-200.html) , and its [hierarchical category annotations](https://www.dropbox.com/sh/kugj7vogy2no795/AABJWUxM6rXWOeNbCUPj269ua?dl=0) provided by us.